hphilpotts/veg-app-frontend-2.0/README.md

 - remember React.Strict mode renders components twice - _so if you come back to React after a while, don't stress trying to work out why (for example) `useEffect` seems to be firing twice_...

 ## bug list
+- in `logFoods` an empty string can be logged as a foodItem - add validation to prevent empty string from being logged.
 - `originalDayData` updates with just-added Food Items in LogFood when switching between input modes - work out how to prevent this

 ## snagging list